brandonrasaka/brandonrasaka.github.io/_posts/2021-08-14-LAMP-stack.md

 ## Set up the DVWA

 1. Download the VirtualBox OVA file from [Linux Images](https://www.linuxvmimages.com/images/centos-7)

+    Note:

+    > I used the Minimal Install to save on storage and memory resources, but you can use a desktop environment if you want

 2. Import the VM from the OVA file
     * Open VirtualBox and click **File > Import Appliance**
     * Click the **Browse** icon and locate the OVA file, then click **Import**